Torotoro, Bolivia

-Toro Toro (or Torotoro) is a town in the Charcas Province, Potosí Department, Bolivia.
+Torotoro (or Toro Toro) is a town in the Charcas Province, Potosí Department, Bolivia.

 Torotoro was founded in the late colonial period by mestizo migrants from Cochabamba and legally confirmed as a municipality (municipio) on 21 November 1883.
 The municipality has an area of 1,169 km² and a population of 10,535 (2001).

 Torotoro lies at an altitude of 2,676 m.
-It can only be reached by gravel roads from Estancia Sucusuma at the Río Caine.
+It can only be reached by road from Estancia Sucusuma at the Río Caine.
 The town is at the centre of Torotoro National Park.
 It is 140 km south of Cochabamba.